Capturing detailed logs

 Last updated: 2 minutes read.

-If you’ve seen the documentation for the log viewer, then you’ll also be wondering how to set up your Tyk configuration to enable detail request logging.
+If you’ve seen the documentation for Tyk Dashboard’s log browser, then you’ll also be wondering how to set up your Tyk configuration to enable detailed request logging.

 What is detailed request logging?

-When this mode is enabled, Tyk will record the request and response in wire-format in the analytics DB.
+When detailed request logging is enabled, Tyk will record the request and response in wire-format in the analytics database.
 This can be very useful when trying to debug API requests to see what went wrong for a user or client.

 You will also need your Tyk Pump configured to move data into your preferred data store.